-Are you thinking of buying a Dyson cordless vac but aren't sure which to get?
+Thinking of buying a Dyson cordless vac but not sure which to get?
 In this article, we compare the popular V6 and V7 ranges to help you make an informed choice.

 The Bottom Line...